XiayiZhang/Sun/README.md

-# Enqing App - Click the General, Accumulate Kindness! 🇰🇵<br>
+# Enqing App - Click the People, Accumulate Kindness for General! 🇰🇵<br>
 A humorous and satirical desktop application where you can click on a crying General to make him jump and accumulate "kindness" points.
 Made with Rust and egui.

 > ⚠️ Disclaimer: This is a parody software for entertainment purposes only.
 Not affiliated with any government or political entity.

 ## 🎮 Features
-- ✅Interactive General: Click the crying General to make him jump with joy
+- ✅Interactive General: Click the crying people to make him jump with joy

 - ✅Kindness Counter: Track your accumulated "kindness" points